MichaelPonce/personal-portfolio/content/case-studies/002-frontend-crm.md

 src: //github.com/michaelponce/frontendcrm

 info:
-  idea: The main objective was to allow having a Login Linked to Firebase, which provides greater security.
+  idea: The main objective was to allow having a Login Linked to MongoDB, which provides greater security.
 In addition, it allows you to have control of the sales made or the deliveries of pending products.
-  tech: [Javascript, Next, Tailwind]
+  tech: [Javascript, NextJs, TailwindCSS]
 ---

 ##